-was moved in this undertaking not by missionary but by rationalistic motives of enlightenment.
-The goal was to bring Jewish religion in Russia closer to the current concept of "civic-mindedness" (grazhdanstvennost'), to the standards of reformed Judaism in European countries.
-Stanslawski advanced a thesis about significant contributions of these institutions, most of all the Rabbinical seminaries, to the mentality and program of Russophile maskilim (proponents of Haskalah).
+A quite substantial literature exists about the system of separate Jewish education.
+Michael Stanislawski, revealing the different facets of the conflict provoked among Jews by the establishment of state schools, has shown that the higher bureaucracy, and most of all Uvarov himself, was moved in this undertaking not by missionary motives, but by rationalistic desires to promote enlightenment.
+The goal was both to render Jewish religion in Russia compatible with the contemporary concept of "civic-mindedness" (grazhdanstvennost') and to raise it to the standards of reformed Judaism in European countries.
+Stanislavski advances a thesis about significant contributions of these institutions, most of all the Rabbinical seminaries, to the mentality and program of Russophile maskilim (proponents of Haskalah).8